 - When appraisal is to determine the amount of loss for more than one line of coverage, appraisers are requested to outline their order of preference.
 A conference call may be necessary. *

-- Briefs shall be exchanged between appraisers with a copy submitted to the umpire at least ten (10) business days before the appraisal meeting.
-If an exchange is not convenient, two copies of appraiser’s briefs may be submitted to the umpire, Priority Post or Courier Service recommended for delivery.
+- Briefs should be exchanged between appraisers with a copy submitted to the me at least ten (10) business days before the appraisal meeting.
+If an exchange is not convenient, two copies of appraiser’s briefs may be delivered to me.

-Upon receipt of both sets of briefs, the umpire will courier opposing appraiser’s brief to one another.
-Depending upon the nature and extent of loss or damage, briefs may be transmitted electronically.
+- Upon receipt of both sets of briefs, I will arrange to courier the opposing appraiser’s brief to one another.
+Electronic briefs accepted.

-- If a site or off-site meeting is requested by either appraiser, the umpire will agree.
-This is encouraged when there is physical evidence available for inspection on-site, warehouses, storage lockers, etc.
+- A site or off-site inspection meeting, limited to members of the tribunal, is encouraged when there is physical evidence available to address specific unresolved matters in disagreement.
+This may include on-site, warehouses, storage lockers, etc.

-- If new evidence is brought forward by either appraiser after exchange of briefs or at the appraisal meeting the umpire will entertain a request for an adjournment to allow each party time to review/investigate/examine the new evidence.
+- If additional or new evidence is brought forward by either appraiser after exchange of briefs or at the appraisal meeting itself, I will entertain a request for an adjournment to allow each party time to examine the additional or new evidence.

-- Umpire to address those present re authority of appraisal and process to be followed;
+- On the day of the appraisal hearing/meeting I will address those present re authority of appraisal and process to be followed;

 - Appraiser for the insured to present an opening statement;